datavana/Jlpigraf.jl/README.md

 > "Star Wars 🌌 is a monumental franchise set in a galaxy far, far away.
 The series blends elements of fantasy and sci-fi, featuring epic battles between the dark and light sides of the Force.
 Iconic characters like Luke Skywalker, Darth Vader, and Yoda are central to its storytelling.
 The franchise has expanded over decades, influencing multiple generations with its themes of heroism, redemption, and the struggle against tyranny.
 Star Wars remains a cultural phenomenon with a massive fanbase around the world."

-### Access the RAL-Tree
+### Access the RAM-Tree

 The Relational Article Model is a nested structure.
 For example, an *article* contains *sections* with one or more *items*, that refer to a *property*.

-The following example shows how to extract genre information for the movies.
+The following example shows how to extract genre information for the movies with methods from Julia's DataFrame-Package.

 Firstly, identify the relevant *sections* and join them to *items* of the 'categories' type.
 ``` julia